undergrad-partner-school

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-There are 33 student organizations and groups with open membership at this school.
-The student organization with the highest level of popularity is Social Club, followed by Education Club and YoungLife Club.
+The number of student organizations and groups with open membership at this school is 33.
+The most popular student organization is Social Club, followed by Education Club and YoungLife Club.
 Other popular organizations at The University of Montana Western are Rodeo Club and Biology Club.

 Student Services

-The University of Montana Western offers a number of services necessary for a pleasant and safe life on campus.
+At The University of Montana Western, there are many amenities required for a pleasant and safe life on campus.

-All in all, campus life at The University of Montana Western is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at The University of Montana Western is rich and vibrant and provides everything most students need.

 Career Services